lilbluepenguin/RAMP_BRIDGE_training/xanadu_and_slurm.md

 ```
 squeue
 ```
 It should look something like this, but with all jobs across users.
-If you want only your job use `squeue -user [username]`:
+If you want only your job use `squeue -u [username]`:
 ```
 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
 7009065   general stringti abhattar PD       0:00      1 (Priority)